RallyHackathon/KanbanSwimlanes/README.md

 This is an App that will allow the use Kanban in Rally with the additional feature of having swimlanes.
+This is a work in progress and has a number of issues.
+You can see some of them on this repo's issue list.